andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 14 (Tom Baker)</sub>

-Sarah Jane’s exit is quite sweet, though the story's nothing special.
+Sarah Jane's exit is quite sweet, though the story's nothing special.
 Pay attention for Tom Baker's subtle, unspoken disquiet throughout the tale, as he begins to realize Sarah Jane has become as reckless as he is (real echoes of this story show up in Face the Raven).

 Story 87; 4 episodes - The Hand of Fear